-Art Direction, Photography, Graphic Design, Creative Consultation, Editorial Design, Photographic Pattern-Making, Print and Publications, Exhibition/Installation Design, Web Design and Digital Content
+Art and Creative Direction, Creative Consultation, Photography, Graphic Design, Editorial Design, Photographic Pattern-Making, Print and Publications, Exhibition/Installation Design, Web Design, and Digital Content

-Institut Français de la Mode (IFM), Paris – Master of Fashion Design: Visual Direction and Image-Making, École nationale supérieure d’art et de design de Nancy, École Nationale Supérieure des Beaux-Arts de Lyon – Master of Graphic Design, Pratt Institute, NY – BFA Graphic Design, Fordham University, NY – BFA Graphic Design, Rutgers University, NJ – BFA Graphic Design
+Institut Français de la Mode (IFM) Master of Fashion Design – Visual Direction and Image-Making (current), École nationale supérieure d’art et de design de Nancy (current), École Nationale Supérieure des Beaux-Arts de Lyon – Master of Graphic Design (current), Pratt Institute, NY – BFA Graphic Design, Fordham University – BFA Graphic Design, Rutgers University – BFA Graphic Design

-Institut Français de la Mode (IFM), GAMUT, Bard Graduate Center, Jeu de Paume, Marguerite Humeau, Nottingham Contemporary, Persta, Razzle Dazzle Architects, Royal College of Art, Éditions Béton-Roman, Wendy’s Subway
+Institut Français de la Mode (IFM), GAMUT, Bard Graduate Center, Jeu de Paume, Marguerite Humeau, Nottingham Contemporary, Persta, Razzle Dazzle Architects, Royal College of Art, Éditions Béton-Roman, and Wendy’s Subway